-Presence detection detects if people are home, an important input for automation.
-The most important piece of information is to know if anyone is home.
-But knowing who is home or where they are will open a whole range of other automation options:
+Presence detection detects if people are home, which can be valuable input for automation.
+Knowing who is home or where they are, will open a whole range of other automation options:

 - Send me a notification when my child arrives at school

 - Turn on the AC when I leave work

 There are different ways of setting up presence detection.
 Usually the easiest way to detect presence is by checking which devicesA device is a model representing a physical or logical unit that contains entities. are connected to the network.
 You can do that if you have one of our supported routers.
 By leveraging what your router already knows, you can easily detect if people are at home.

 It’s also possible to run an app on your phone to provide detailed location information to your Home Assistant instance.
 For iOS and Android, we suggest using the Home Assistant Companion app.